stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

 a... actually, in texas. we were on a trip.
 [3713](https://www.youtube.com/watch?v=kTFqnPEyweE&t=3713.119s)

-a tractor trailer pulled in and it was a cattle truck. it was a taking cows from a factory farm to slaughterhouse. the ones with the holes in the side for air. the ventilation holes. i went up and i looked in the holes and the cow right near me was missing an eye. there was blood and abcess coming from it. it was a terrible stench. all the cows were obviously terrified. there was feces all over them. it was just like an auschwitz scene, you know?
+a tractor trailer pulled in and it was a cattle truck. it was a taking cows from a [[factory farm]] to slaughterhouse. the ones with the holes in the side for air. the ventilation holes. i went up and i looked in the holes and the cow right near me was missing an eye. there was blood and abcess coming from it. it was a terrible stench. all the cows were obviously terrified. there was feces all over them. it was just like an auschwitz scene, you know?
 [3743](https://www.youtube.com/watch?v=kTFqnPEyweE&t=3743.07s)

 daniel schmachtenberger:
-i grew up eating meat, including from factory farms. mcdonald's, whatever. just no cognizance. i just didn't put it together. but i also grew up loving animals. that cognitive dissonance that so many people have where they don't get, wait, dog, cow, not that different. i asked my parents why those animals were in that condition. they said, "that's where the hamburgers come from," and my world just broke.
+i grew up eating meat, including from [[factory farm|factory farms]]. mcdonald's, whatever. just no cognizance. i just didn't put it together. but i also grew up loving animals. that cognitive dissonance that so many people have where they don't get, wait, dog, cow, not that different. i asked my parents why those animals were in that condition. they said, "that's where the hamburgers come from," and my world just broke.
 [3772](https://www.youtube.com/watch?v=kTFqnPEyweE&t=3772.339s)